 - Applications are reviewed — matched to criteria from donor.

-- May be asked to interview for scholarships tied to internships.
+- You may be asked to interview for scholarships tied to internships

 - The scholarship committee, with representatives for each department, meets in June to begin selecting recipients.

 - Notification emails are sent over the summer.

 - If asked, you are required to complete a thank you letter for your scholarship donor and submit electronically to the Office of Development.

 - Credit will be applied to your university bill and will appear as an engineering scholarship.

 - Scholarships may be affected if you decide to change your major or chose to work a co-op.